 Putting information regarding employee benefits and employee compensation in your restaurant employee handbook can increase transparency, showing that you take labor laws seriously.
 The U.S. Equal Employment Opportunity Commission and Fair Labor Standards Act, as well as local laws around rest periods and what restaurants pay employees, create guidelines on everything from discrimination to posting notice of the minimum wage.

-Written guidelines are especially important when it comes to disciplinary procedures, vacation time, and other employment policies.
+Written guidelines are especially important for communicating disciplinary procedures, vacation time, employee rights, and other employment policies.
 If a server comes in to work with a dress code infraction, what's the protocol?
 You don't want your employees thinking you're making up dress code rules on the fly or unequally meting out the disciplinary action, either.

 Plus, a restaurant employee handbook gives your employees answers to certain questions when you’re out of town or otherwise occupied.
 Whether the shift manager has a quick question on employee meals or one of your line cooks has an issue with direct deposit, they'll know (from staff training) to consult the employee handbook before getting in touch.